-It’s important for kids to learn the value of work – even young kids!
-Here are a few ways young elementary school-age kids can earn money through work.
+Even young kids can learn the value of work.
+Here are a few ways young elementary school-age kids can make money.

 It was 4:40 PM on a Sunday afternoon as we pulled into our driveway after a long day in the city.
 The light was dim and the temperature hovered around 36 degrees.